elizabethrakhibaby/elizabethrakhibaby/README.md

 -->

 ---
-> If we pull together and commit ourselves, then we can push through anything.
+> What would life be if we had no courage to attempt anything?

-— Mona the Octocat
+— Vincent Van Gogh